Erica Fett Flaunts Incredible Curves In Plunging Floral Maxi Dress

 “You look gorgeous @erica.fett,” added a different devotee.

 Erica graciously responded to some of the comments.
-Fans seemed to have loved the post as it soon racked up more than 33,000 likes.
+Fans seemed to have loved the post, as it soon racked up more than 33,000 likes.

 This is far from the first time that the digital influencer has shown off her amazing assets on social media.
 In fact, a majority of her Instagram posts consist of her in revealing ensembles that leave little to the imagination.
-Earlier this week, she drove fans wild by uploading a picture, in which she wore a skimpy pink bikini while standing in front of green foliage.
+Earlier this week, she drove fans wild by uploading a picture in which she wore a skimpy pink bikini while standing in front of green foliage.
 That post has been liked over 49,000 times since it was shared.